Aji Amarillo vs Aji Cristal: Hot Yellow vs Mild Green

 Quick Comparison

-Aji Amarillo measures 30K–50K SHU while Aji Cristal registers 30K–50K SHU — roughly equal in heat.
-Aji Amarillo is known for its fruity and raisin-like flavor (C. baccatum), while Aji Cristal offers fruity and tangy notes (C. baccatum).
+Aji Amarillo measures 30K–50K SHU while Aji Cristal registers 30K–50K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Aji Amarillo is known for its fruity, tropical, slightly raisin-like flavor (C. baccatum), while Aji Cristal offers fruity and tangy notes (C. baccatum).

 Aji Amarillo